David Boies Was America’s Top Litigator. Now He’s Known As Weinstein’s Lawyer.

 One theory is that the famously good-natured Boies was just temperamentally unable to say no to the hard-charging Weinstein.

-“You don’t suddenly at age 70-plus suddenly become a sleazeball, and David is not a sleazeball,” said another prominent lawyer who has known Boies for decades.
+“You don’t suddenly, at age 70-plus, become a sleazeball, and David is not a sleazeball,” said another prominent lawyer who has known Boies for decades.
 “He is overwhelmed.
 He takes on too much.
 He never says no. I am sure he figures, ‘There is nothing to this,’ and just signed his name without much bothering to look it over.”

-The firm Boies founded when he bolted the white-shoe law firm of Cravath, Swaine & Moore is now a 300-lawyer strong firm with 14 offices around the country and in London.
+The firm Boies founded when he bolted from the white-shoe law firm of Cravath, Swaine & Moore is now a 300-lawyer-strong firm with 14 offices around the country and in London.
 It remains, however, very much in the shadow of Boies, according to legal observers.
 Although clients who sign with the firm can be mistaken in thinking that it means Boies himself will handle their case, when the firm is brought on it is usually taken as a sign to the other side that resources will be spent and the fight will go to the bloody end.

 “They have a lot of talent, but not nearly the talent that you would expect a firm of that stature to have,” said one lawyer, echoing an opinion heard in a series of interviews with prominent members of New York’s legal community.